fringefilmsoz/SIP/Installation.md

 ### <span class="mw-headline" id="Detailed_instructions:_2">Detailed instructions:</span>

 Nano is the name of a light weight text editor that is included with the Raspbian operating system.
-It is used to edit various configuration files including the rc.local file that can be used to start the Python interval program when the Pi boots up.
+It is used to edit various configuration files including the rc.local file that can be used to start sip when the Pi boots up.

 1. In a terminal window type the following command: